fhswf/MLPro/doc/rtd/content/01_welcome/sub/02_getting_started.rst

     conda install -c mlpro mlpro

-The easiest way to become familiar with the concepts and functions of MLPro is to browse through the numerous sample programs in :ref:`Appendix 1 <target_appendix1>`.
+The easiest way to become familiar with the concepts and functions of MLPro is to browse through the numerous :ref:`example programs <target_appendix1>`.